dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 * Sends a form submission as an AJAX request.
 * Use a hidden form with CSS.

-Using SSL does not prevent a CSRF attack, the malicious site can send an `https://` request.
+Using SSL doesn't prevent a CSRF attack, the malicious site can send an `https://` request.

 Some attacks  target site endpoints that respond to `GET` requests, in which case an image tag can be used to perform the action (this form of attack is common on forum sites that permit images but block JavaScript).
 Applications that change state with `GET` requests are  vulnerable from malicious attacks.

 CSRF attacks are possible against web sites that use cookies for authentication, because browsers send all relevant cookies to the destination web site.
 However, CSRF attacks are not limited to exploiting cookies.
 For example, Basic and Digest authentication are also vulnerable.
 After a user logs in with Basic or Digest authentication, the browser automatically sends the credentials until the session ends.

 Note: In this context, *session* refers to the client-side session during which the user is authenticated.
-It is unrelated to server-side sessions or [session middleware](xref:fundamentals/app-state).
+It's unrelated to server-side sessions or [session middleware](xref:fundamentals/app-state).

 Users can guard against CSRF vulnerabilities by:
 * Logging off of web sites when they have finished using them.